Towards Balanced Multi-Modal Learning in 3D Human Pose Estimation: Abstract

 \section{Abstract}

 3D human pose estimation (3D HPE) has emerged as a prominent research topic, particularly in the realm of RGB-based methods.
 However, the use of RGB images is often limited by issues such as occlusion and privacy constraints.
 Consequently, multi-modal sensing, which leverages non-intrusive sensors, is gaining increasing attention.
 Nevertheless, multi-modal 3D HPE still faces challenges, including modality imbalance.
 In this work, we introduce a novel balanced multi-modal learning method for 3D HPE, which harnesses the power of RGB, LiDAR, mmWave, and WiFi.
 Specifically, we propose a Shapley value-based contribution algorithm to assess the contribution of each modality and detect modality imbalance.
 To address this imbalance, we design a modality learning regulation strategy that decelerates the learning process during the early stages of training.
 We conduct extensive experiments on the widely adopted multi-modal dataset, \emph{MM-Fi}, demonstrating the superiority of our approach in enhancing 3D pose estimation under complex conditions.
-We will release our codes soon.
+Our source code is available at \href{https://github.com/MICLAB-BUPT/AWC}{https://github.com/MICLAB-BUPT/AWC}.